rahogaboom/rdx/README.md

      sort/deletion"(included)
    - see article in Embedded Systems Design, Jun.
 2007, "Using multikey radix PATRICIA fast search"(included)
    - 15 verification tests that show complex code usage examples, see rdx_pat_test.c
+   - test code is run with three sized tries:
+         1. 8 nodes, 3 keys, 4 bytes per key
+         2. 1 nodes, 1 keys, 1 bytes per key
+         3. 500 nodes, 5 keys, 12 bytes per key

    - Latest Version v1.0.4:
+         a. fixed bug related to search/delete for a subset(1 to NUM_KEYS-1) of keys.  a byproduct of this fix is faster execution for both search/delete - fewer array accesses.
+         b. the code is now compiled with -std=c11.  this required no changes, but some changes were made that proved useful e.g. for (int=0 ;;) and %p.
+         c. the code for rdx_pat_print() and rdx_pat_verify() has been heavily updated to improve the print outs.
+         d. all code, rdx_pat_search.c and test code, has been updated with many minor doc and formatting changes.
+         e. the test code now comes in three versions.
+All tests are the same, however, the trie is different in each case:
+                1. 8 nodes, 3 keys, 4 bytes per key
+                2. 1 nodes, 1 keys, 1 bytes per key
+                3. 500 nodes, 5 keys, 12 bytes per key
+            number 1 is the same as I have been using before. number 2 is the limiting case of 1 node with 1 key with 1 byte. number 3 is a test with a much larger trie.  this procuces a 4M output file. running './rdx_pat.mk' will run all the tests.  the code and output is numbered by 1,2,3.
+         f. the rdx_pat.mk script now has a clean mode.  do './rdx_pat.mk clean'.

    - Latest Version v1.0.3:
          a. modified insert to use the same type keys array with key boolean bytes required to be set to 1